-Topic Misconception/ Mvth Scientific fact 1.
+Topic Misconception/ Scientific fact 1.
 Hormone i) Testosterone hormone can be found only in males and Estrogen hormone only in females.
-(Nehm & Young, 2008)^{II} ii) Testosterone or Estrogen do not have any physiological role apart from sexual role.
-(Nehm & Young, 2008)^{II} In normal condition ovaries in the female secrete Androstenedione, Testosterone and Dehydroepindrosterone.
+(Nehm & Young, 2008) 11 In normal condition ovaries in the female secrete Androstenedione, Testosterone and Dehydroepindrosterone.
 The amount of Testosterone present in female in their reproductive years is more than FSH, LH, Estrone and Androstenedione.
 The testes in male also secrete Estrogen in addition to the ovaries in female.
-Testosterone is secreted from the adrenal glands in both males and females.
-Testosterone or Estrogen have some non-sexual physiological role apart from sexual role in human body.
-Some of these are - a) Brain (diurnal rhythm, mood and well-being, memory, cognitive function, etc.) b) Bone formation and maintenance c) Immune system d) Blood cell formation e) Circulatory system f) Metabolism iii) FSH and LH can be found only in females.
+Testosterone is secreted from the adrenal glands in both males and females. ii) Testosterone or Estrogen do not have any physiological role apart from sexual role.
+(Nehm & Young, 2008) 11 Testosterone or Estrogen have some non-sexual physiological role apart from sexual role in human body.
+Some of these are - a) Brain (diumal rhythm, mood and well-being, memory, cognitive function, etc.) b) Bone formation and maintenance c) Immune system d) Blood cell formation e) Circulatory system f) Metabolism iii) FSH and LH can be found only in females.
 FSH and LH do not have any role in males.
-(Mason, 2011)12 FSH and LH control reproductive functions in males.
+(Mason, 2011) 12 FSH and LH control reproductive functions in males.
 FSH helps in the development of sperms by stimulating Sertoli cells.
 On the other hand, LH helps in the secretion of Testosterone by stimulating Leydig cells.
 2. Nervous System i) Nerve impulse travels from dendrite to the axons below.
 (Odom, 1993) 13 In reality, depolarization can start from different places in the neurones.
 Once depolarization gets started, from wherever in the neurone it may originate, the action potential spreads throughout the neurone.
 Also action potentials can travel towards and away from axon and dendrite.

-Topic Misconception/ Myth Scientific fact ii) Neurones are segmented.
-(Odom , 1993) 13 e segmented.
+Topic Misconception/ Myth Scientific fact

+ii) Neurones are segmented.
+(Odom, 1993) 13 e segmented.
 Neurones are not segmented.
-This misconception possibly came from the $(Odom, 1993)^{13}$ concept of the myelin sheath and the saltatory conduction of the action potential in the myelinated neurones.
-3. Cell Division i) Cell division means only increase in the number of cells.In cell division one cell divides to form two cells.
-The two daughter cells can- increase in the number of cells.One cell to two cells, two cells, two cells, two cells, two cells increase in to four cells - cells increase in number so on.
-As a result the organisms grow in size.In cells.
-So prior to dividing the two daughter cells are small in size compared to parental to dividing the two daughter cells need to grow.
-This event number so on.
-As a result the ords in between two cell divisions in the interphase stage.
-Cell division not only entails division, but both division and enlargement.(Riemeier & Gropengießer, tids do not carry own, 1990) 15 Actually the sister chromatids carry same allele.
-The learners face difficulty while solving genetics problems since they have contrary belief.
+This misconception possibly came from the (Odom, 1993)13 concept of the myelin sheath and the saltatory conduction of the action potential in the myelinated neurones.

+3. Cell Division i) Cell division means only increase in the number of cells.
+One cell to two cells, two cells to four cells - cells increase in number so on.
+As a result the organisms grow in size.
+(Riemeier & Gropengießer, 2008)14 ii) Sister chromatids do not carry same allele.
+(Brown, 1990)15 i) Cell division means only increase in the number of cells.
+The two daughter cells canincrease in the number of cells.
+So prior to dividing the two daughter cells are small in size compared to parental to four cells.
+So prior to dividing the two daughter cells need to grow.
+This event cells increase in cells.
+So prior to dividing the two daughter cells need to grow.
+This event cells increase in cells.
+So prior to dividing the two daughter cells need to grow.
+This event organisms grow in size.
+(Riemeier & Gropengieβer, division, but both division and enlargement.
+Most often the learners do not have the following concept that as a result of cell division the daughter cells become small in size and subsequently undergo growth. ii) Sister chromatids do not carry actually the sister chromatids carry same allele.
+(Brown, 1990)15 solving genetics problems since they have contrary belief.
 Type 1, Type 2 and Type 3 in the diagram represent the misconceptions related to this concept.
-(Stewart, 1983) 16 ¥ V ·√· √/· \/ showing one, or as here pincing di both alleles but learing on one peti- e sister curowstid blank chromatids placing different alleles placing different Correct arrangement on one pair of sister alleles on both pairs of sister decomplies decomplies
+(Stewart, 1983)16

+as here ferent alleles

+parts of sister chrometids